 Krimson queen flowers are unusual star-shaped waxy clusters that form a rounded flower head.

-In Hoya Krimson Princess Flowers are found a reddish-pink color and the center is a darker red color.
+In Hoya Krimson Princess Flowers are found reddish-pink color and the center is a darker red color.

 Both plants are attractive for their beautiful flowers but there is less chance of blooming when growing indoors.